We found that Wasabina Mustard microgreens grew differently than Red Garnet or Wasabi Mustard microgreens.

 It appears that the seeds like to have good seed-to-soil contact.

-If you are unsure what the weighted blackout is, you can read and listen to the description here.
+If you are unsure about the weighted blackout, read and listen to the description here.

 Growing Wasabina Mustard Microgreens After Blackout